J-Verstraete/J-Verstraete.github.io/README.md

 ## What I made:

+First of all: Rombit did not specify a timeframe.
+That is why I gave myself 8 hours to finish this task.

 Since i have no prior experience with React, I made the following changes to the tools & frameworks:

 - React -> Vue 2.x